asokolsky/asokolsky.github.io/apps/davinci-resolve/index.md

 Complete!
 ```

-8. Rerty 6.
+1. Retry 6.
 This time it succeeds:

 ```
 Please provide path to DaVinci Resolve installer